JuliaMolSim/Molly.jl/docs/src/documentation.md

 )
 ```
 Giving interaction data, including arrays, as the last argument to the interaction list means that it can be accessed in the [`force`](@ref) and [`potential_energy`](@ref) functions via the `data` argument.
+Interaction lists can be indexed and iterated over, with each entry being a `NamedTuple` of the atom indices, the interaction and the interaction type.
 For 3 atom interactions use [`InteractionList3Atoms`](@ref) and pass 3 sets of indices.
 If using the GPU, the inner list of indices and interactions should be moved to the GPU with `CuArray`.
 The number in the interaction list and the return type from [`force`](@ref) must match, e.g. [`InteractionList3Atoms`](@ref) must always return [`SpecificForce3Atoms`](@ref) from the corresponding [`force`](@ref) function.